RiflerRick/b2/run.md

 ## Subscriber

-The subscriber will be responsible for
+The subscriber will be responsible for subscribing to the `bus` and bombarding the database with it.
+The crux of the bombarding routine is maintaining the CPM for each type of query